 Critical Bits

 Wood Almost all of the wood used is from Orcas Island Tonewoods.
-Well seasoned Alaskan Sitka spruce and big leaf maple for most of the builds.
-Beautiful stuff!
-I also have Engelmann and red spruce, ancient Doug Fir, ancient redwood, and some Port Orford and western cedars for top wood.
-I'm sitting on some Euro, red and sugar maple for backs.
+Well seasoned, and I have a great variety.
+I'm well stocked with Sitka (my favorite), Adirondack (Red), Engelmann, and some Euro.
+For maple, Big Leaf, Red, Sugar, and a little Euro.
 All necks are sugar.
+Breaking from what's commonly used, I have a fantastic supply of OG bog rescued redwood, Doug fir, and figured walnut.
+The woodpile is constantly growing.
 That's Bruce on the top of his Island, in the middle of a ten mile hike!
 He's been harvesting tonewoods for around four decades, and every trip up is an amazing learning experience!

 |